 How did you come to specialise in infectious diseases?

 My parents are originally Ghanaian, so as a child I spent a lot of time there.
 Ghana was significantly affected by the HIV pandemic and growing up I saw marketing about using condoms and how to stop the spread of HIV.
 I was just a kid and had no idea what it was, but I was curious and wanted to find out more.
 During my bachelor's degree at UCL, I took a brilliant course on infection and became absolutely fascinated by viruses in particular.
 I find the way the human body works - particularly disease and why things go wrong - fascinating.
 I chose to study immunity against viruses in general, to learn about multiple infections.

 Viruses are not even alive and yet they can cause such complicated diseases - that fascinates me.

 What are you working on at the moment?

 At the moment I am building on a lab project established by a previous researcher, aiming to better understand how viruses are detected when they first invade our cells.
-You can read more about our research in this blog post.

 Do you think diversity is an issue in STEM?

 Absolutely.
 Just the other day I attended a career seminar - I've been to a few of these, but this was the first time I had ever seen a woman of colour presenting.
 I felt so inspired and was really struck by the fact that she was the first highly successful woman of colour that I had seen giving one of these seminars.
 I can't wait until that changes and there are no more firsts.